A Survey on Deep Learning Techniques for Action Anticipation: Benchmark Protocols and Results

 \subsubsection{TVSeries and THUMOS14}

 Table~\ref{tab:tvseries_thumos14} showcases the performance of approaches that address predictions at multiple timestamps, with results detailed at times 1.0 and 2.0 seconds.
 Comprehensive results spanning 0.25 to 2.0 seconds can be found in the supplementary material.
 The chosen evaluation metrics for TVSeries and THUMOS14 are mean calibrated average precision (mcAP) and mean average precision (mAP), respectively, as detailed in Section~\ref{sec:metric}.
-The backbones adopted by the methods range extensively from pre-trained ImageNet-1K (IN1K) models like VGG-16~\cite{simonyan2014vgg} to two-stream video models~\cite{xiong2016twostream} (TS), pre-trained either on ActivityNet~\cite{caba2015activitynet} (ANet1.3) or Kinetics~\cite{carreiraQuoVadisAction2017} (K400).
-Within these two-stream models, the spatial and temporal subnetworks typically employ ResNet~\cite{he2016deep} and BN-Inception~\cite{ioffe2015batchnorm} separately.
+The backbones range from ImageNet-1K (IN1K) pre-trained models like VGG-16~\cite{simonyan2014vgg} to two-stream video models~\cite{xiong2016twostream} (TS), pre-trained either on ActivityNet~\cite{caba2015activitynet} (ANet1.3) or Kinetics~\cite{carreiraQuoVadisAction2017} (K400).

-Considering results on TVSeries, TTPP~\cite{wangTTPPTemporalTransformer2020}, which utilizes VGG-16 as the backbone, offers the best performance, boasting an average mcAP of 71.3\%.
-When transitioning to two-stream models pre-trained on ActivityNet, performance generally improves.
-For instance, LSTR~\cite{xu2021lstr}, which only provides an average score, surpasses others with an mcAP of 80.8\%.
-Pre-training with a more extensive dataset such as Kinetics enhances performance further, as demonstrated by OadTR~\cite{wang2021oadtr}, which reports a 1.3\% improvement in the average score ($77.8\% \rightarrow 79.1\%$).
-Parallel observations can be made on THUMOS14.
-The state-of-the-art method TeSTra~\cite{zhao2022realtime} achieves an average mAP of 55.3\%, when pre-trained on ActivityNet, and exhibits an increase of 1.5\% when Kinetics is used for pre-training.
-Additionally, we observe that transformer-based approaches, such as OadTR, LSTR, and TeSTra, demonstrate superior results compared to non-transformer-based approaches.